Windows offers lots of ways to minimize distractions so it's easier to focus on tasks.

 Don't be so animated

-Minimize visual distractions by turning off animations and background images.
+Minimize visual distractions by turning off animations, background images, and more.
 Select the Start button, then select Settings > Ease of Access > Display .
 Then choose from the different options under Simplify and personalize Windows.

 Clean up taskbar clutter